amkt922/ssql/README.md

 SSql is a simple database access library.
 It has mainly two features:

-1. build a sql with methods and execute it.
+1. build a sql with methods and execute it(Simple Query)
-2. execute a sql written in a sql-file outside an app.
+2. execute a sql written in a sql-file outside an app(Simple Sql).

 Second feature is inspired by the dbflute outside sql.
 [dbflute](http://dbflute.seasar.org/)